rwxrob/cmdtab/README.md

 Here's some stuff we know I want to add but haven't made issues or time for yet:

+* fix broken subcommands of subcommands with tab completion and usage
 * support `<file>` syntax formatting rendered as all caps upper without the angle brackets and underlined, or just leave if no support in terminal for underlining to make compat visually with man pages